-Concerns over Korea's risk assessment and approval process for imported biotech products intended for food, feed and processing (FFP) has grown.
+Concerns linger over Korea's risk assessment and approval process for imported biotech products intended for food, feed and processing (FFP).
 Specifically, industry considers some of Korea's five reviewing agencies to be redundant.
-As previously stated, Korea does not cultivate GE crops domestically, and its risk assessment requirements and questions by some of the reviewing agencies that related to cultivation of imported FFP products have drawn attention internationally.
-There are also concerns that some data requirements lack scientific justification or relevance to the products' intended use.
-The approval process can be slow, contributing to delays in U.S. farmers' access to biotech tools for products intended for export to Korea.
+As previously stated, Korea does not cultivate GE crops domestically, and its risk assessment requirements, particularly for FFP, have drawn international scrutiny.
+There are concerns that some data requirements lack scientific justification or relevance to the products' intended use.
+Korea's approval process is often slow and contributing to delays agricultural producers access and availability to utilize biotech tools for products intended for the Korean market.
 See further details on this issue under the Policy/ Approvals subsection.

-Additionally, in accordance with the MFDS requirements for food labeling, Korea maintains a zerotolerance policy for the inadvertent presence of biotech ingredients in processed organic-labeled products.
-Any suppliers of organic products that test positive for GE material at any level must remove an organic claim from the product label.
+Additionally, in accordance with the MFDS requirements for food labeling, Korea maintains a zero-tolerance policy for the inadvertent presence of biotech ingredients in processed organic-labeled products.
+Any supplier of organic products that test positive for GE material, at any level, must remove an organic claim from the product label.
 In the event of a violation, Korea's National Agriculture Product Quality Service (NAQS) may also investigate the case to determine if the breach was intentional.